 In 1976, the Boys Clubs of Cleveland began to accept girls as members and became the Boys & Girls Clubs of Cleveland.
 This progressive step occurred a full 14 years before the national organization became the Boys & Girls Clubs of America.

 In 1985, we opened our third Club, the West Side Club, followed by the King Kennedy Club in 1992 and the Heights Youth Club in 2007.
-In 2009, BGCC expanded into Cleveland schools and currently has sites in Charles Eliot, Harvey Rice, Walton, Bella Academy, Imagine Cleveland and Citizen Leadership Academy.
+In 2009, BGCC expanded into Cleveland schools and currently has sites in Charles Eliot, Walton, and Michael R. White.

 Our professional staff and dedicated volunteers are expertly trained to be strong role models and are committed to helping children move forward as well-rounded, confident, contributing citizens.

 We are the Boys & Girls Club of Cleveland. . . life-changing, life-enhancing, life empowering. . . a place of hope, promise and opportunity.